 Contact our savvy Philadelphia criminal defense attorneys if you are facing aggravated assault charges

-At the Law Offices of Michael T. van der Veen, our client-focused Philadelphia aggravated assault defense attorneys put their skills and knowledge to work fighting against the allegations prosecutors make against you.
+At van der Veen, O’Neill, Hartshorn, and Levin, our client-focused Philadelphia aggravated assault defense attorneys put their skills and knowledge to work fighting against the allegations prosecutors make against you.
 Our defense attorneys never lose sight of the fact that aggravated assault charges are only allegations which prosecutors must prove beyond a reasonable doubt.
 Call us at (215) 515-6892 today to schedule a free initial consultation with a member of our defense team.
 You can also contact us by using the convenient online form.